Kathi Goertzen: Absences from KOMO

 After a number of surgeries to remove the tumor, and five months off television, Goertzen returned to KOMO-TV on Monday, February 16, 2009.
 The surgeries had partially paralyzed the right side of her face, resulting in difficulty blinking her right eye.
 As a result of her surgeries, she wore glasses off air; in her 29-year history with KOMO-TV, she had never worn them on-air.
 Her return to broadcasting the evening news was met with scores of "Welcome back, Kathi!" remarks by fellow KOMO colleagues and KOMO viewers.

 On February 2, 2011, Goertzen again underwent surgery to remove parts of the tumor that continued to grow.
 The various treatments had damaged her facial nerve, which partially debilitated one side of her face.
 During a surgery that lasted ten hours, doctors reported that they were going to be more aggressive and remove the entire tumor.
 Her doctors had hoped that this would be Kathi's last surgery.
 The creation of a support page on Facebook for Kathi had amassed over 72,000 fans as of July 29, 2012.

 On January 26, 2012, Kathi posted on her Facebook page: "Doctor saw some tumor growth so wants to do surgery...again!
 Will keep you posted when.
 Really appreciate your good thoughts and prayers.
 As one of my FB friends wrote, "There's no room for fear and faith in this house!"
 Dread, maybe. :)"

 Community involvement

 Kathi Goertzen served on the WSU Foundation Board of Trustees from 1994 to 2000.
 She was also a Board Member of the YWCA of Seattle-King County.

-Personal life
+Personal life and death

 Goertzen married Rick Jewett, a KOMO-TV account executive (formerly a sales executive, and previously a KOMO photographer), in 1993.
 Goertzen had two daughters, Alexa and Andrea.

-Death

-Kathi Goertzen died on August 13, 2012, of pneumonia, a complication of her long battle with recurring meningiomas.
+Goertzen died on August 13, 2012, of pneumonia, a complication of her long battle with recurring meningiomas.